tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/theComputer.md

  <img style="display:block;margin:auto" src='../../imgs/pModel.png'>
  <figcaption> Fig: 1.1.2.1.
 Programmer's model of a Computer</figcaption>

-Clients and servers are applications that reside in the application layer of a computer (see Figure below).
-For eg. Github.com is a server which can be accessed via a web browser (on computers and phones) or apps (also on computers and phone).
-Other examples include YouTube.com, Slack, Facebook, Google etc. All these "Internet Software" have a server and client apps as part of their ecosystem.
+Clients and servers are <b>applications</b> that reside in the application layer of a computer (see Figure above).
+For eg. YouTube.com is a server which can be accessed via a web browser (on computers and phones) or apps (also on computers and phone).
+Other examples include GitHub.com, Slack, Facebook, Google etc. All these "Internet Software" have a server and client apps as part of their ecosystem.
 Developing and maintaining these is referred to as <b>devops</b> (Developer Operations).